 1. Enact an annual plan

-- An annual plan allows the board to plan the frequency of meetings, agree optimal dates / times of meetings and to confirm whether they are face to face or via digital connection.
+- An annual work plan allows the board to plan the frequency of meetings, agree optimal dates / times of meetings and to confirm whether they are face to face or via digital connection.

 - The plan captures the cadence for deep dive strategic topics, and whether they require specific internal or